-Scheduling involves running Telerik Test Studio tests on an Execution Server.
+Scheduling involves running Test Studio tests on an Execution Server.
 However, any test that requires moving the mouse or sending keystrokes requires an unlocked desktop.
-Telerik tests are not the only ones affected by this Windows limitation.
+Test Studio tests are not the only ones affected by this Windows limitation.
 This is a general problem with any tool that performs UI testing.

 Here is one possible solution to this challenge:

 Prepare three machines, virtual or physical.
 One of these is your intended execution server.
 Let's call the three machines A, B and C. Let's say B is the intended Execution Server.

 Start a Remote Desktop Connection on machine C and use it to log into A.

 Once logged in, start a Remote Desktop Connection on A and use it to connect to B.

 Once logged into B, remove the Remote Desktop Connection between A and C.

 A Remote Desktop Connection remains open between A and B. This causes B to keep an active session.
 This allows you to use the machine as an Execution Server without human intervention.